Updated on September 13, 2021

 Lastly, when you consult with your potential replacement attorney, make sure you are well prepared and bring all relevant case documents for your new attorney to review.
 In order for your new attorney to accurately assess your case, he will need access to as much of your case file as possible.
 If you provide him only with a limited portion of your case documents, then your new attorney may form an inaccurate assessment of your case.
 However, if you are unable to obtain a copy of your case file from your current attorney, then you should at least procure the case number for your case.
 That will at least give your potential new attorney a general overview of what has happened in your case up to that point, including upcoming hearing/trial dates.

 Thinking of switching attorneys?
 Don’t wait!
-Contact Schorr Law today and schedule a consultation.
-Our attorneys have taken many cases in the middle of discovery, weeks before an important hearing, or mid-litigation.
+Contact Schorr Law today and schedule a free consultation.
+Our real estate lawyers in Los Angeles have taken many cases in the middle of discovery, weeks before an important hearing, or mid-litigation.

 P: (310) 954-1877 | Text: (323) 487-7533 | Send us a message! | Email: email@example.com